-The First thing you will need in your worm composting bin is some soil from the worms to live in.
+The First thing you will need in your worm composting bin is some soil type of bedding for the worms to live in.

 Some people use coco choir and some use peat moss.
-I use the peat moss myself because the worm tend to like it better.
+I used the peat moss myself when starting out because the worms tend to like it better.

-You will need to add a couple inches of this into the bottom of your worm composting bin for the worms to live in. wet it completely and them squeeze as much moisture out as you can until it is damp. place it into the bin.
+You will need to add a couple inches of this into the bottom of your worm composting bin for the worms to live in.
+Wet it completely and them squeeze as much moisture out as you can until it is damp.
+Place it into the bottom of the worm composting bin.

 If you are using the plastic tote worm composting bin , just shred or tear in strips regular old newspaper and mix in some shredded toilet paper rolls or paper towel rolls.

 Why buy worm composting supplies like the bedding when you have all that you need right there around your house to get started and maintain your project!

 I just used the advertising circulars I get in the mail and I have never ran out of bedding yet.